gdiaz384/ADKTools/README.md

 ```
 3. place "credentialsForNetworkDrive.txt" in the FTP home directory
 4. modify "winPEWorkspace\Updates\peRuntime\scripts\mapNetworkDrive.bat" to include the serveraddress (IP or NetBIOS name), and the FTP credentials (user name/password)
-5. Update the WinPE scripts
+5. Update the WinPE runtime scripts
 6. share a folder with an images\ directory as myshare$
 Example Path:
 ```